 How is NOAA’s Office of Law Enforcement related to the National Weather Service?

 As a federal agency, NOAA mission area extends from the bottom of the sea to the sun and stars.
 Different mission areas are grouped into Line Officers.
 The Fisheries Service is one line office within NOAA, and the National Weather Services is another line office.
 The Office of Law Enforcement falls under the NOAA Fisheries line office and is focused on the enforcement of marine resource laws.
 NOAA’s National Weather Service is responsible for providing weather, water, and climate data as well as forecasts and warnings.

 Enforcement of Regulations

 How do I report a violation?

 NOAA Fisheries Enforcement Hotline (1-800-853-1964) provides live operator coverage 24 hours a day, 7 days a week for anyone in the United States to report a federal marine resource violation.
-During regular business hours, you also can call the closest Office of Law Enforcement field office to report alleged possible violation or one of the six division headquarters offices.
+During regular business hours, you also can call the closest Office of Law Enforcement field office to report alleged possible violation or one of the five division headquarters offices.

 Who can I contact with questions if my vessel was boarded by the U.S. Coast Guard?